realzza/web-project-design/assignments.md

     <br />
     <br />

-## Assignment 6: Library & Plugin Research
+## Assignment 6: API & Library Research

 **Due Online Oct 7**
-Find 2-3 Javascript Libraries, Plugins, or Frameworks you are interested in or would like to incorporate into a project.
+Find one or a combination of APIs and libraries you may want to implement for a final project.

-Write up a brief on each one, with links, explaining its main uses and post this to your site to share in-class by Oct 7.
+For example, I may want to use P5.js, a database service, and the Twitter API to allow visitors to my app to tweet drawings they make in the browser.
+You may have a more abstract idea, or be just starting research on what kinds of resources are available.
+In this case, you can write about a tool you're interested and may want to use in your work.

+Do some research on your libraries/APIs.
+Locate the documentation, perhaps find some tutorials on youtube and resources to get yourself started.

+Write up a brief of either ideas for your proposed use or the tool itself, and add links to any resources you've found that may be helpful to you as you build.
+Create an HTML page with this content and post it to your web space.

 <br />
 <br />